colorjam/PAMS/README.md

 |       |       | 4           | 27.536/0.7530 |

 ### Trained Models
-The trained models of getting our paper's results can be download by [Google Drive](https://drive.google.com/open?id=14p3ZBs8VQdHkMWBa5kv_qN7b0w2qJq6c)
+The trained models of getting our paper's results can be download by [Google Drive](https://drive.google.com/open?id=14p3ZBs8VQdHkMWBa5kv_qN7b0w2qJq6c).
+The pretrained EDSR (FP32) can be refered to [EDSR(PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).

 ### Qualitative Results
 Some Qualitative Results of PAMS can be download by